-- Explain that you will now distribute the post-test.
+- Explain that you will now distribute the post-test (Annex A).
 The purpose of the post-test is to understand whether participants understood the key messages from today's session.
-Be clear that this is a learning tool to help facilitators and NOT an intelligence test for participants. - 2.
-Distribute post-test forms and pens to participants and ask them to complete the test as best they can.
-If they are unable to answer a question, they should leave it blank. - 3.
-After 5 minutes, collect the completed pre-tests from participants and thank them for their participation. - 4.
-Ask participants to complete the training evaluation before they leave.
+Be clear that this is a learning tool to help facilitators and NOT an intelligence test for participants. - Distribute post-test forms and pens to participants and ask them to complete the test as best they can.
+If they are unable to answer a question, they should leave it blank. - After 5 minutes, collect the completed post-tests from participants and thank them for their participation.
+At a later time, answers can be compared to the pretest using the Recap Form in Annex A. - 4.
+Ask participants to complete the training evaluation (Annex B) before they leave.